 Canyoning ours depart from the Cradle Mountain Visitor Centre.

-Cradle Mountain is around 90 minutes drive (88 kilometres) from Devonport or 2 hours 15 minutes (153km) from Launceston.
+Cradle Mountain is around 90 minutes drive (88 kilometres) from Devonport or two hours and fifteen minutes (153km) from Launceston.

 Packrafting tours depart from Launceston.